binary-blazer/jsfiber/README.md

 ### Using Middleware

-You can use middleware to handle tasks such as logging, authentication, etc. Here is an example of using middleware:
+You can use the middleware router to setup middlewares to handle tasks such as logging, authentication, etc. Here is an example of using a middleware with the middleware router:

 ```javascript
 import { MiddlewareRouter } from "jsfiber/router";